Meet The Alleycats & Aristocats Team

 Our dedicated volunteers work hard to ensure rescued cats are taken care of and adopted into their forever homes.

 Getting updates from the adoptive families is one of my favorite parts of rescue.
-It’s so rewarding to see your former fosters flourishing in their forever homes and bringing joy to their families, especially the cats that started out “spicy.”
-Those are the kitties that took extra time and work to help them blossom into loving, sweet furry family members.
+It’s so rewarding to see your former fosters in their forever homes, bringing joy to their families – especially the cats that started out “spicy.”
+These are the kitties that took extra time and work to help them blossom into sweet furry family members.

-I have had cats my entire life and can probably be considered a crazy cat lady.
-I currently have 3 cats of my own.
-One has a neurological disorder along with a host of ongoing health issues.
-Another has had some medical problems and the most recent addition is my first foster fail.
+I have 3 cats of my own: a sassy foster fail, one with a neurological disorder & chronic health issues and a chatty cuddle bug.
 They are all special in their own way and I’m honored they chose me to be their momma.

 I admire the way Jennifer runs her organization and the philosophy that all cats deserve love, no matter where they come from!